MehdiK/mehdik.github.io/_posts/2018-08-12-product-launch-checklist.md

 date: "2018-08-12"
 tags: ["Product"]
 ---
-Earlier in my career, I saw product launch through one lens: developing the software.
-This was partly due to my singular focus on software development and partly because that's what every company I worked for and with did.
-In the past few years, I've been involved in end to end delivery of several products, from idea all the way to release and market fit.

-Here's a list of things I consider for a product launch these days.
+A few months ago, I was talking with a client about things they should consider before launching a new product we, Readify, were helping them to build.
+I put a list together and walked them through it.

+I thought I'd document a checklist here for future reference.
+This list is much longer than what I provided my client, because we were already taking care of a fair bit of these for them.

 What have I missed?
-What do you take into account as part of a product launch?
+What do you take into account for a product launch?

 ### User Experience
  - Before doing anything else, identify and validate the problem you're working on.
 [Design Thinking](https://www.ideou.com/pages/design-thinking) is your friend here.